Milt Stegall

-Milton Eugene Stegall (born January 25, 1970) is a former professional gridiron football player who played 17 years of professional football, three years in the National Football League (NFL) with the Cincinnati Bengals and 14 years in the Canadian Football League (CFL) with the Winnipeg Blue Bombers.
+Milton Eugene Stegall (born January 25, 1970) is an American former professional football player who played 14 years in the Canadian Football League (CFL) and three years in the National Football League (NFL).
 He is currently an analyst on the CFL on TSN studio panel.

 Stegall was an All-Star receiver for the Winnipeg Blue Bombers of the CFL.
-Spanning an illustrious 14-year career from 1995 to 2008, he held several major CFL records upon his retirement including most career receiving yards, and currently holds the record for career receiving touchdowns and most touchdowns scored.
+Spanning a 14-year career from 1995 to 2008, he held several major CFL records upon his retirement including most career receiving yards, and currently holds the record for career receiving touchdowns and most touchdowns scored.
 In 2012, he was elected into the Canadian Football Hall of Fame.

 Early life

 Stegall was born in Cincinnati, the fifth of five children of Betty Stegall (1935 - 2020) and Garland J. Stegall (1922–1987).
 He attended Roger Bacon High School, where he was an All-State football player, All-City basketball player and qualified for the state track meet his senior year.
 Stegall started playing football at age 4 for now defunct Parchman & Oyler Pop Warner Football.
 During a three-year span (ages 8–10), Stegall scored 87 touchdowns playing running back, a record still held today.